 What training have you received?

-What’s the best advice you’ve been given as a writer?
+What’s the best advice you’ve been given as a short filmmaker?

 Tell us the most significant moment in your career so far